Wedding Dress: Check. Wedding Reception: Check. Honeymoon: Check. Now, what?

 USCIS has an interest in allowing families to be united and start their lives together.
 However, there can be potential bumps on the road.
 For example, if the foreign national spouse entered the United States without inspection, he or she is not eligible to adjust status – at least, not without further steps.
 In these cases, it is highly advised to work with an experienced attorney to follow the proper steps to address issues that the USCIS considers as red flags.
 Another example is if the foreign national spouse has a criminal record, USCIS really scrutinizes criminal records.
 The good news is that there are certain things USCIS forgives for immediate relatives.
 One of the best examples is that unlawful presence or unlawful status and/or working without authorization are not bars to adjusting status via marriage.

 The most interesting part of my job as an attorney is that no two marriage cases are the same.
 In other words, this can be a very detailed process depending on the couple’s immigration history, criminal record, and other documentation.
-Applying for adjustment of status via marriage involves substantial amount of supporting documents, and USCIS is particular about how evidence is presented.
-USCIS has been known to reject applications as being “incomplete” because minor information was excluded.
+Applying for adjustment of status via marriage involves substantial amount of supporting documents.
+USCIS is particular about how evidence is presented.
+USCIS has been known to reject applications as being “incomplete” for minor errors.
 Therefore, to ensure that the application is accepted on the first attempt (and to avoid paying duplicate filing fees), it is highly recommended to work with an immigration attorney that can guide you and your spouse on the process and what evidence to submit.

 At ImmigraTrust Law, we have helped many couples go through this process successfully.
-We are proud to advocate for our clients and their families and to ensure that their cases are accepted.
-We would love to help you and your significant other apply for a green card.
+We are proud to advocate for our clients and their families.
+We would love to help you and your spouse apply for a green card.

 --Najmeh Mahmoudjafari, J.D.

-Najmeh is the Founder and Lead Immigration Attorney at ImmigraTrust Law, an immigration law practice in Orange County, California, representing individual and corporate clients in all 50 U.S. States and internationally.
+Najmeh is the Founder and Lead Immigration Attorney at ImmigraTrust Law (www.ImmigraTrust.com), an immigration law practice in Orange County, California, representing individual and corporate clients in all 50 U.S. States and internationally.
 Najmeh can be reached at Najmeh@ImmigraTrust.com.

 Latest posts and news from our top immigration lawyers